YixiC94/YixiC94.github.io/_pages/about.md

 I am a 5th-year Ph.D. candidate in Management (Organization Theory) at [Columbia Business School](https://business.columbia.edu/post-grad/people/yixi-chen).
 I will be on the 2026-2027 job market.

 My research sits at the intersection of **identity**, **social** **evaluation**, **entrepreneurship**, and **social** **networks**.
+I study how the strategic presentation of stigmatized and marginalized identities amongst entrepreneurs and workers shapes evaluation, resource acquisition, and wellbeing.

-In my dissertation, I propose the concept of *stigma as distinction* to examine when and how stigmatized identities can shift from being mere liabilities to potential assets in entrepreneurial evaluation.
-Specifically, I investigate the forms and consequences of revealing versus concealing devalued identities, such as neurodivergence, criminal records, and lower social class, in entrepreneurship and organizational contexts.
-I use a mixed-method approach, combining experiments with in-depth interviews, computational text analysis, and surveys.
+Across contexts ranging from neurodivergence to incarceration records, my dissertation proposes the concept of *stigma as distinction* to examine when and how stigmatized identities can shift from being mere liabilities to potential assets in entrepreneurial evaluation.
+Methodologically, I bring together video and written-vignette experiments, Natural Language Processing, network analysis, and interviews.

 Before coming to Columbia, I worked as a Senior Analyst at Mastercard International (New York and Shanghai).
 I received my M.A. in Sociology from the University of Chicago and my B.A. in History and Economics from Mount Holyoke College.